dwyl/learn-elixir/code-reuse-hexpm.md

 ## Problem Statement

-> “First, solve the problem.
-Then, write the code.” ~ John Johnson
+> “_First, solve the problem.
+Then, write the code_.” ~ John Johnson

 The problem we are solving in this example
 is: we want to display quotes on our app/website home screen.<sup>[1](#example-use-case-momentum-dashboard)</sup>

-is creating a module,
+First we will source some quotes.
-that when invoked
-returns a random
-quote to display.
+Then we will create an Elixir module, that when invoked returns a random quote to display.

 When `Quotes.random()` is invoked a `map` will be returned with the following form:

 ```elixir

 ```